jtheisen/old-moldinium/readme.md

 calls in random places as you've lost sight of what excatly needs to be updated when what other variable changes, you will have thought that there has to be a better way.

-Javascript had a better way for a long time as part of the famous Knockout framwork, but the technique can be used in any language.
+Javascript had a better way for a long time as part of the famous [Knockout framwork](http://knockoutjs.com/), but the technique can be used in any language.
+If you're interested in the details, [this article on the Knockout site] (http://knockoutjs.com/documentation/computed-dependency-tracking.html) explains the idea well, although mind that there are also some design differences (eg. Moldinium's watchable evaluations are lazy, Knockout's computed observables are eager).

 How do I get started?
 =====================